hallzy/rpn-calculator/README.md

 ./calc
 ```

+If you forget a command, you can give the command `?`, which will give a list of
+usable commands.
+If you select one of the categories at the bottom of the help
+list, it will give you a sub help list for you so you know what commands exist
+within the category.

 Operate as a normal RPN Calculator.

 Alternatively, there is an expression command (`e`) command where you can type